Tubbz-alt/LLNMS/README.md

 Commands
 --------

-LLNMS does everything through a set of tools.
+LLNMS does everything through a set of command-line tools.
 Commands to run the LLNMS suite are generally defined as llnms-**action**-**target**.

 ###  Scanning and configuring networks